Sunshine Coast, Queensland: Pre-colonial

 Aerial vista of the University of the Sunshine Coast and its surrounds in 2023.

-The earliest residents of the Sunshine Coast were the indigenous Gubbi Gubbi and Wakka Wakka people.
+The earliest residents of the Sunshine Coast were the indigenous Kabi Kabi and Wakka Wakka people.
 The territory of the Kabi includes about 8,200 sqmi along the coastline from the 27th parallel northward to the mouth of the Burrum River.
 The country of the Wakka Wakka people was about 5,000 sqmi that was roughly triangular to the west of the Kabi, including a small part of the Dawson, and meeting the northern Kabi boundary at Walla.
 The two tribes were friendly and intermarried and had the same class restrictions.
 The groups were nomadic, gathering food en-route as they moved from one campsite to the next.

-Gubbi Gubbi (Kabi Kabi, Cabbee, Carbi, Gabi Gabi) is an Australian Aboriginal language spoken on Gubbi Gubbi country.
+Gubbi Gubbi (Kabi Kabi, Cabbee, Carbi, Gabi Gabi) is an Australian Aboriginal language spoken on Kabi Kabi country.
 The Gubbi Gubbi language region includes the landscape within the local government boundaries of the Sunshine Coast Region and Gympie Region, particularly the towns of Caloundra, Noosa Heads, Gympie and extending north towards Maryborough and south to Caboolture.